philippe-grenet/philippe-grenet.github.io/_posts/2015-07-03-org-mode-part-1.md

 |--
 {% endhighlight %}

-Then hit `TAB` and see what happen.
+Then hit `TAB` and see what happens.
 Voila!
 The table will automatically resize itself as you tab and shift-tab to move between cells.